heri/studiozenkai/content/post/crystal-high-performance.md

 We analyzed results and compared performance to our Ruby on Rails app.
 With the same postgres db, we measured ~225 rps (requests per second) for Kemal and ~5 rps for Rails, which makes our Kemal microservice 45 times faster!

+## Crystal/Kemal vs TypeScript

+[TypeScript](https://studiozenkai.com/post/typescript-for-ruby-developers/) is also a good choice when considering performance.
+So why would a team choose Crystal?

+* *Performance* Being a compiled language, Crystal offers near C-like performance.
+While TypeScript adds static typing, it still runs on V8 engine, which is slower compared to compiled languages
+* *Syntax* It might take weeks or even months before a Ruby developer becomes comfortable with TypeScript, where it might just be days for Crystal
+* *Concurrency* Crytal has built-in support for fiber.
+TypeScript has async and promises, but these can be complex to manage in practice
+* *Ecosystem* TypeScript clearly wins with a vast ecosystem.
+But if you have a simple use case and do not expect integrations with third-parties or complex types, Kemal and its simplicity is a better choice

+Crystal/Kemal is ideal for real-time systems, CPU-bound tasks.
+TypeScript is better suited when you consider libraries and future ecosystem integration.

 Do you have to rewrite your monolith overnight?
-No, Crystal and Kemal are only here to fill in the gaps Rails can’t.
+No, Crystal (and TypeScript) are only here to fill in the gaps Rails can’t.
 They’re lean, mean, and unapologetically fast.
 As for Rails?
 Well, it might still have its uses — just not where speed and concurrency matter most.